AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ### Campaign {#campaign}

 The **[!UICONTROL Advertiser ID]** is pre-populated from your project settings.
 From the **[!UICONTROL Campaign ID]** dropdown, select the campaign to include in the report.
 Available campaigns are populated from your [!DNL AMC] instance at project creation.
+If no campaigns appear, see [Troubleshooting](#troubleshooting).

 ### Date range and run date {#dates}